Said0429/Machine-Learning/README.md

 **Sowing Success: How Machine Learning Helps Farmers Select the Best Crops**

+***In this project, I created advanced models to predict different 'crop' types using a multi-class classification approach.
+I also focused on finding the most crucial feature that significantly impacts the models' predictive accuracy.***

 Measuring essential soil metrics such as nitrogen, phosphorous, potassium levels, and pH value is an important aspect of assessing soil condition.
 However, it can be an expensive and time-consuming process, which can cause farmers to prioritize which metrics to measure based on their budget constraints.